jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 Status: published
 ---

+> **_NOTE:_**  Updated Feburary 2024 with new guidance.

-In the last year, I've started from scratch writing Verilog for hardware design.
+In the last year, I've started from scratch writing SystemVerilog for hardware design.
 Coming from a software background where I was mainly using C/C++ and Python, it has been interesting to experience the contrasting philosophy and mindset associated with using a language to describe hardware circuits.
-Much of this is because Verilog provides little abstraction of hardware structures, and only through disciplined/idiomatic use, can efficient designs be implemented.
+Much of this is because SystemVerilog provides little abstraction of hardware structures, and only through disciplined/idiomatic use, can efficient designs be implemented.
 A compounding issue is that complex hardware designs rely on a complex ecosystem of proprietary tooling.

-As I see it, there are three aspects to writing synthesizable Verilog code: the particular features of the language to use, the style and idioms employed in using those features, and the tooling support for a design.
+As I see it, there are three aspects to writing synthesizable SystemVerilog
+code: the particular features of the language to use, the style and idioms employed in using those features, and the tooling support for a design.

-### The language
+### The SystemVerilog language

-A subset of Verilog is used for specifying synthesizable circuits.
-Verilog (which subsumed SystemVerilog as of the 2009 standardisation) is a unified language, serving distinct purposes of modern hardware design.
-These are:
+A subset of SysemVerilog is used for specifying synthesizable circuits.
+SystemVerilog (which subsumed Verilog as of the 2009 standardisation) is a unified language, serving distinct purposes of modern hardware design.
+These
+are:

 - circuit design/specification at different levels of abstraction:
     * behavioural